-where the shock on quotes is given by $\delta_x = +1$ and the number of periods (horizons) $h = 1, \dots, H$ are measured in "trade time".
+where the shock on quotes is given by $\delta_x = +1$ and the number of periods (horizons) $h = 1, \dots, H$ is measured in ``trade time".
 The CIRF is then defined as

 SVAR models are linear models where $b_0$ is a constant parameter.
 For this reason, the shape of the IRF at each trade horizon depends only on the estimated parameters (see for instance \cite{lutkepohl2005new}).
-For example, an Hasbrouck model of Equation \eqref{hasbrouckmodel} with $p=3$ can be written in matrix form as
+For instance, a Hasbrouck model of Eq.~\eqref{hasbrouckmodel} with $p=3$ can be written in matrix form as